 As a sales executive / representative, I act as the key interface between Coca-Cola Europacific Partners (CCEP) and its customers – offering advice, dealing with issues and introducing them to new products.
 Sales representatives like myself play a vital role in increasing sales to our existing customers, as well as attracting new customers and helping to meet the company’s overall business targets.
 Most sales reps are given a specific region to deal with, such as the South-East of England, or a specific product range to sell.

 The application process involves four stages – firstly you apply online at the CCEP careers site for the apprenticeship, you are then sent a link to an online gamification assessment.
 If you are successful at that stage, you are then invited to either a video or telephone interview.
 The final stage of the process is an assessment centre.

 CCEP welcomes people with a range of qualifications and backgrounds, from those who have studied Maths or Science to those who have a passion for English or Design.
-Other skills that all the roles require include problem solving, the ability to work in a team and dealing confidently with poeple.
-But remember as this is an apprenticeship that will teach you the technical and practically skills as well.
+Other skills that all the roles require include problem solving, the ability to work in a team and dealing confidently with people.
+But remember, as this is an apprenticeship, it will teach you technical and practical skills as well.